Tulalip Tribes: Government

 The Tulalip Tribes has defined its rules for membership in the tribe.
-Membership is based on January 1, 1935, Tulalip census roll; new applicants must prove descent from persons on that roll and that their parents were residents of the Tulalip Reservation at the time of the individual's birth.
+Membership is based on January 1, 1935, Tulalip census roll; new applicants must prove descent from persons on that roll and that their parents were residents of the Tulalip Reservation for at least 12 continuous months at any time before the individual's birth.
+In addition, applicants must submit their enrollment application before reaching 25 years of age, unless they were adopted by non-tribal parents.
 It does not require a minimum blood quantum.

-Judicial system: Pilot project of VAWA 2013
+VAWA 2013 pilot project

 The US Supreme Court's majority opinion in Oliphant v.
 Suquamish Indian Tribe (1978) affirmed that tribal courts were not allowed to have jurisdiction over a non-Indian person in a criminal case on the reservation.
 Through the passage of the Violence Against Women Reauthorization Act of 2013 (VAWA 2013), signed into law on March 7, 2013, by President Barack Obama, tribal courts have been authorized to exercise special criminal jurisdiction over certain crimes of domestic and dating violence.

 This new law generally took effect on March 7, 2015.
 It also authorized a voluntary "Pilot Project" to allow certain tribes to begin exercising special jurisdiction beginning February 20, 2014.
 Three tribes were selected for this Pilot Project: the Confederated Tribes of the Umatilla Indian Reservation (Oregon), the Pascua Yaqui Tribe (Arizona), and the Tulalip Tribes of Washington.

+Politics

+The Tulalip Tribes has begun to act more in local and state politics, at times in alliance with other Native American tribes in the state.
+In November 2002, John McCoy, a longtime Tulalip leader, was elected to the Washington state legislature, where he first served as the only Native American member.
+McCoy remained a member of the state legislature until his retirement in 2020.
+For a time he served as the only Native American in the legislature, at other times being joined by Jeff Morris, an Alaskan Native (Tsimpshian) who was elected in 1996 with two other Alaskan Natives, Dino Rossi (Tlingit) and Jim Dunn (Aleut).
+Seven other Native Americans have since been elected to the state legislature, including Julie Johnson (Lummi).
+Only one Native American state representative is Republican; all the others are members of the Democratic Party.